 This mammoth list comprises over 90 exciting cities, towns, villages, and places within an easy reach from the City of Palladio.
-Having personally tried and tested them at least once and some several times over the past three years I can guarantee that you will have a whale of a time exploring all that they have to offer.
+Having personally tried and tested them at least once and some several times over the past four years I can guarantee that you will have a whale of a time exploring all that they have to offer.

 Vicenza is a great base from which to conduct your exploration of Italy.
 It doesn’t matter if you live here full time or have chosen the city as a holiday destination for its beautiful architecture, rich history, and calm, authentic character.

 Fast trains will transport you quickly and cost-effectively all over the North of Italy and further down towards its central parts.
 Good quality roads are plentiful and ready to take you up steep mountains and down to the seashore.
 Plus, Vicenza is right on the Venice-Milan highway, so that you can reach inexpensively by car cities like Padua, Verona, and Brescia within very short amounts of time.

 My thematically and alphabetically structured list with day trips from Vicenza includes much more than large Italian cities though.
 Here you will find a host of charming locales, unforgettable natural sights, art and craft hubs, lively beaches, medieval walled towns and even a couple of sacred places for a Christian pilgrimage.